moondance-labs/tanssi-docs/builders/manage/sudo/upgrade.md

 Prior to the upgrade, you'll need to have the [Wasm runtime](/learn/framework/architecture/#runtime){target=\_blank} ready to upload.
 You'll also need to have your [Sudo account accessible in Polkadot.js Apps](/builders/manage/sudo/sudo/#configuring-polkadotjs-apps){target=\_blank}.
 Then, take the following steps:

 1. Navigate to the **Developer** Tab of Polkadot.js Apps for your Tanssi appchain
 2. Click on **Sudo**.
 If you do not see **Sudo** in this menu, then you have not associated the Sudo account with Polkadot.js Apps.
-Make sure that your Sudo account is injected by your wallet and connected to Polkadot.js Apps
+Make sure that your [Sudo account is injected by your wallet and connected to Polkadot.js Apps](/builders/manage/sudo/sudo/#configuring-polkadotjs-apps){target=\_blank}
 3. Select the **system** pallet
 4. Select **setCode**
 5. Toggle the **fileUpload** switch to enable uploading your Wasm runtime file